alyssadata/origin_recognition/06_terms_and_markers.md

 no acknowledgement of prior public records

-no differentiation between independent convergence and derivative use
+no differentiation between independent work, similar work, possible derivative work, and derivative work

+no acknowledgement that citation does not grant permission

+no acknowledgement that derivative use is not authorized by default

 Omission alone is not proof.